dthain/compilers-fa23/bminor.md

 # B-Minor 2023 Language Overview

-**Note: The B-Minor language used in this class evolves a little each year, in order to provide new challenges and opportunities.
-This document differs from the one in the textbook by adding the `auto` keyword and the ternary `?:` operator.**
+**Note: The B-Minor language used in this class changes each year in order to provide new challenges and opportunities.
+This document differs from the one in the textbook in the following ways:
+- Strings and characters have a number of additional escape codes.

 ## Overview